SthanDust/Sanity-Framework/index.md

 # Welcome to The Sanity Framework for Fallout 4 + (Other Mods)

 You may be asking why I am still playing and Modding Fallout 4.
-Beause, I am committed to sparkle motion, bitches.
+Beause, I am committed to sparkle motion!

 ## Sanity Framework